nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 +++
-title = "Admin system: designing an internal dashboard for campaign management" date = 2018-12-24T17:21:53Z draft = false weight = 3
+title = "Designing an internal admin system" date = 2018-12-24T17:21:53Z draft = false
+weight = 3

 # Project summary to display on homepage.
-summary = "A project focused on designing an internal dashboard for campaign management for a small company I worked at."
+summary = "This is a project I did with my previous employer on designing an internal dashboard for campaign management."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.